clokep/relapse/docs/setup/installation.md

 Alternatively, you can create new users from the command line.
 This can be done as follows:

- 1. If synapse was installed via pip, activate the virtualenv as follows (if Synapse was installed via a prebuilt package, `register_new_matrix_user` should already be on the search path):
+ 1. If relapse was installed via pip, activate the virtualenv as follows (if Relapse was installed via a prebuilt package, `register_new_matrix_user` should already be on the search path):
     ```sh
-    cd ~/synapse
+    cd ~/relapse
     source env/bin/activate
     synctl start # if not already running
     ```